oceanprotocol-archive/dev-ocean/doc/sla.md

 ## Security Threats

-There are a common threats and attacks which might affect the current implementation:
+This section is addressing a list of common vector attacks on service agreement and controller contracts which might have some threats on the current architecture.
+It also provides possible solutions for these threats in order to mitigate the risk of having one of them in the future.

 #### 1. Replay Attack